jguegant/tech.blog/content/C++/dense-hash-map.md

 Traversing buckets made of a linked-list is slow, but you could pray that your hash function save you by spreading keys as much as possible and therefore have tiny buckets.
 But even the most brilliant hash function will not help you with a common use-case of an associative container: iterating through all the key/value pairs.
 Each dereference of the pointer to the next node will be a huge drag on your CPU.
-On other hand, since each node are separately allocated, they can stay wherever they are in memory even if others are added or removed, which provides **stable addressing**.
+On the other hand, since each node are separately allocated, they can stay wherever they are in memory even if others are added or removed, which provides **stable addressing**.

 So what could we obtain if we were to free ourselves from **stable addressing**?
 Well, we could wrap our buckets into contiguous memory like so: